 The elementary grades are taught in the Oglethorpe School on the old University campus, and the junior and senior high school grades in Giles Hall on the Spelman campus.
-Both buildings have been remodeled and equipped to meet the requirements of the new school.
 In 1935 the kindergarten became a department of the nursery school at Spelman College.
+The high school is to be discontinued at the close of the academic year 1941-1942.